truenas/documentation/content/SCALE/Shares/_index.md

 | Auxiliary Parameters               | [ ]                                                                               | [ ]                                                                       | [ ]                                                                               | [ ]                                                                      | [ ]                                                                      |
 {{< /expand >}}

-An optional *Description* can be specified to help explain the purpose of the share.
+You can specify an optional *Description* to help explain the share's purpose.

-**Enabled** allows this path to be shared when the SMB service is activated.
+*Enabled* allows this path to be shared when the SMB service is activated.
-Unsetting **Enabled** disables the share without deleting the configuration.
+Unsetting *Enabled* disables the share without deleting the configuration.

 {{< expand "Advanced Options" "v" >}}
 ![SharingSMBAddAdvancedSCALE](/images/SCALE/SharingSMBAddAdvancedSCALE.png "SMB Share Advanced Options")

-Options are divided into **Access** and **Other Options** groups.
+Options are divided into *Access* and *Other Options* groups.
 *Access* options control various settings for allowing systems or users to access or modify the shared data.

 | Setting                        | Description  |